 There are three main categories used in defining interior design style; traditional, modern, and transitional.
 We then branch out into numerous sub-styles or variations on these as we hone a style.
 Themes like coastal, industrial or exotic can then be applied.

 Tools we use to visually brainstorm with clients are Pinterest, Houzz and even tear-sheets from magazines.
-Asking clients to gather objects from their homes they like also helps us analyse their personal tastes.
-I like to use paint colour charts to see which area of the colour spectrum a client is drawn to.
+Asking clients to gather objects from their homes they like also helps us analyze their personal tastes.
+I like to use paint color charts to see which area of the color spectrum a client is drawn to.

 Should you wish to share this post on your site, copy and paste the code below: